Restated Bylaws of the

 SECTION 1.
 COMMITTEES OF DIRECTORS

 The board of directors may, by resolution adopted by a majority of the directors then in office, designate one or more committees, each consisting of two or more directors, to serve at the pleasure of the board.
-Any committee, to the extent provided in the resolution of the board, shall have all the authority of the board, except that no committee, regardless of board resolution, may:
+Any committee, to the extent provided in the resolution of the board, shall set its own rules of procedure and may not take any action reserved to the Board under these Bylaws.

 SECTION 1.
 OFFICERS